villesundell/move-patterns/src/README.md

 This book is not a guide to Move or any other resource based language.
 For books on Move itself, see [this list](https://github.com/MystenLabs/awesome-move#books).
 Also see [awesome-move](https://github.com/MystenLabs/awesome-move) for a curated list of code and content from the Move programming language community.

+## Technical disclaimer

+Due to excessive hyperlink usage, this book is not optimized for printing as-is, at least for now.
+However, the book can be viewed in any digital format supporting hyperlinks, including PDF.

 ## License

 [![CC BY 4.0 license button][cc-by-png]][cc-by]